zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Parasite_RNA_Extraction/Parasite_RNA_Extraction.md

     - QC by Nanodrop if yield is high (single adult, >200 L3) or by BioAnalyzer for low input samples (single cell preps, FACS prep).

 ### B. Alternative RNA extraction and purification protocol

 To be used if RNA integrity & purity are less critical.

 1. Use new filter tips, clean work area in cell culture hood with Eliminase.
 Make a stock of 100% molecular grade ethanol (flammable cabinet).

-2. Cool centrifuge to 4°C
+2. Cool centrifuge to 4°C.

-3. Tissue lysis via TissueLyser
+3. Tissue lysis via TissueLyser:

     - Clean TissueLyser LT and centrifuge with Eliminase prior to use.